mkidson/Uni-Code/3rd Year/PHY3004W/PSD Project/Data/README.txt

 	exampleRead.py - demonstrates a basic implementation of readRaw Raw/ - directory in which you should keep your uncompressed QtDAQ files

-Step 1: Uncompress the .dtz file with "the unarchiver" (mac) or "7zip" (windows).

-Step 2: Place uncompressed file in Raw/ directory.

-Step 3: Change "fileName" in exampleRead.py to be the same as the uncompressed file.
+Step 1: Change "fileName" in exampleRead.py to be the same as the uncompressed file.

-Step 4: Run exampleRead.py.
+Step 2: Run exampleRead.py.
 This should display the anode and dynode waveforms acquired
 	for each event (up to "maxEvents").

-Step 5: Explore/edit/improve...
+Step 3: Explore/edit/improve...

 You might want to:
 	 - Subtract a baseline from the waveforms, then...